Anki was a start-up with a core focus on robotics and artificial intelligence.

 Failed funding and industry sentiment

-Some believe the deal fell through because of negative industry sentiment around social robots as a business model.
-This was caused by the technology not yet being at a level where robots could become meaningful members of a household.
+This was caused by the technology not yet being at a level where robots could become meaningful household members.

 Educational tech firm Digital Dream Labs purchased assets belonging to the defunct company in January 2020.